istio/community/STEERING-COMMITTEE.md

 Steering was created as the Istio project was in infancy, in order to tackle governance and overall project strategy.
 To date Istio 1.0 has the bulk of contributions coming from the project founders, Google & IBM.
 Together it was decided that having strong corporate leadership was needed for the project to ensure continued velocity.
 Steering was created with 9 seats held, and with 11 being planned.

-*Will Steering Always Be Just IBM & Google?*
+*How Are Steering Seats Allocated?*

-That is not the intent.
-The plan is to add additional seats to Steering.
-We have not yet decided how that will be done.
-Your feedback is appreciated.
+Allocation is based upon corporate contributions, although no final decision has been made on the exact formula.
+We do plan to add additional seats to Steering.
+Community feedback on the process and allocation formula is very welcome!
 We do want to ensure that those contributing to the project are properly represented.
 At a minimum, the membership is reviewed once a year.

 *Why Does Google Have The Most Seats?*

-This is weighted to reflect the bulk of project contributions.
+This is weighted to reflect project contributions.

 *What Happens If Someone Leaves the Company They Represent?*